Introduction

 Why Fukuda matters

-The archive characterizes Fukuda’s methods through three qualities: choice of materials, precision in shaping, and meticulous finishing.
-These are not casual compliments.
-Together, they indicate a maker whose work joined craftsmanship with analysis, and whose process embodied the disciplined mentality associated with Japan’s postwar solid modeling culture. :contentReference[oaicite:3]{index=3}
+Fukuda’s methods can be understood through three linked qualities: careful choice of materials, precision in shaping, and meticulous finishing.
+Together, these indicate a maker whose work joined craftsmanship with analysis, and whose process embodied the disciplined mentality associated with Japan’s postwar solid modeling culture.

 For that reason, Fukuda should be read not merely as a skilled builder.
 He should be read as a figure through whom the internal logic of making becomes visible.
 In his records, the path from material to form is not hidden behind the finished model; it remains legible.